By Glen Sparks

 The Louisville Colonel

 Waddell broke in with the Louisville Colonels in 1897.
 He left in 1900 for the Pittsburgh Pirates.
-Early in the 1901 campaign, the Pirates dealt him to the Chicago Orphans, the forerunner of the Cubs.
+Early in the 1901 campaign, the Pirates dealt him to the Chicago Orphans, one of the early names adopted by today’s Cubs.
 No one knew what to make of Waddell.
 The pistol-packing pitcher supposedly liked to point his firearm at the bosses.
 Ah, all in good fun.
 The Orphans, not seeing the humor, cut him loose.
 Soon after, Mack came calling.

 Part of Waddell’s legend is that he saved as many as 13 lives.
 Tales of his heroic exploits grew after he rescued two men from drowning while on a duck-hunting trip.
 Supposedly, he liked nothing more than taking part in a good ol’ fashioned bucket brigade whenever a local house caught fire.
 In fact, Waddell’s death may have been due to his fondness for helping others.
 The story goes that his good health never returned after he stood for hours in cold water, packing sandbags along a swollen Mississippi River in 1912.
 Waddell contracted pneumonia, which escalated into tuberculosis.